full-stack-learner/SpringAngular/README.md

 # Run
  - Package the Spring application using Maven (navigate to folder first): `./mvnw package` or `mvn package`
- - Optional: (Create a docker image: `docker build -t philjay/springangular .` - optional because this is also done by 'build:'' in docker-compose in this case)
+ - *Optional: (Create a docker image: `docker build -t philjay/springangular .` - optional because this is also done by 'build:'' in docker-compose in this case)*
  - Run docker-compose: `docker-compose up -d` (remove -d for showing log info)
  - Force build and recreation: add `--build --force-recreate` parameters to your docker-compose command
  - To run e.g. on remote host: add `-H "ssh://youruser@your.host"` parameter (SSH access required, docker & docker-compose must be installed on remote machine, make sure you have your user permissions configured correctly - user should be in docker group, SSH MaxSessions can also interfere - configure via sshd_conf - set e.g. to 30)

  Running this will create and start all containers included in the docker-compose.yml file.
-In addition to that, the database will be populated with all required data and users.
-To stop all containers (mongo / angular / spring), run: `docker stop $(docker ps -a -q)`
+Additionally, the database will be populated with the required data and users.
+To stop all containers, run: `docker stop $(docker ps -a -q)`

 # MongoDB access
  - Run `docker exec -it mongo mongo` to connect to "mongo" container (name as defined in docker-compose) and access mongo shell